dcristobalh/test_api_endpoint/Production.md

 As for the configuration file, it has more things.
 In this case we can differentiate the listening part of port 80 and 443.
 In each of them we make a proxy_pass to our backend application, in the case of https we need the certificates.
 A commonly used self-signed certificate option is ***certbot*** with letsencrypt.

+In this case, to automate the process I have chosen to use a bash script to get the .key and .crt certificates and later point to them in the nginx configuration file

 ![Alt text](/images/5.png?raw=true "Nginx conf file")

 #### ***Alternatives***